These 5 Pests Will Damage Your Trees

 Balsam Wooly Adelgid

-The next pest on our list is the Balsam Wooly Adelgid.
-These are small insects without wings that infest and kill firs – they specifically go after the Fraser fir and Balsam fir.
+The next pest on our list is the balsam wooly adelgid.
+These are small insects without wings that infest and kill firs—they specifically go after the Fraser fir and balsam fir.

 These insects will usually lay around one hundred eggs and will have about three generations per year.
 They attack the trees by feeding in fissures within the bark of trees.
-As they feed, they release toxins that are contained in its saliva, which reduces the conductance of sapwood being built.
+As they feed, they release toxins that are contained in their saliva, which reduces the conductance of sapwood being built.
 This causes water stress and the inevitable death of the trees affected.

 If you are looking for these on your own trees, they will appear as small white dots spreading across the trunks of the trees.